timebertt/kubernetes-controller-sharding/docs/evaluation.md

 make -C webhosting-operator deploy SKAFFOLD_MODULE=experiment EXPERIMENT_SCENARIO=basic TAG=latest
 ```

-All scenarios put load on webhosting-operator by creating and manipulating a large amount of `Website` objects.
+All scenarios put load on webhosting-operator by creating and mutating a large amount of `Website` objects.
-However, create soo many `Websites` would waste immense compute power just to run thousands of dummy websites.
+However, creating soo many `Websites` would waste immense compute power just to run thousands of dummy websites.
 Hence, webhosting-operator creates `Deployments` of `Websites` in load tests with `spec.replicas=0`.
 It also doesn't expose `Websites` created in load tests via `Ingress` objects by setting `spec.ingressClassName=fake`.
 Otherwise, this would overload the ingress controller, which is not what the experiment is actually supposed to load test.

 When running load test experiments on the cluster, a `ServiceMonitor` is created to instruct prometheus to scrape `experiment`.
-As the tool is based on controller-runtime as well, the controller-runtime dashboards can be used for visualizing the load test scenario and verifying that the tool is able to generate the desired load.
+As the tool is based on controller-runtime as well, the controller-runtime metrics can be used for visualizing the load test scenario and verifying that the tool is able to generate the desired load.

-After executing a load test experiment, the [measure](../webhosting-operator/cmd/measure) tool can be used for retrieving the key metrics from Prometheus.
-It takes a configurable set of measurements in the form of Prometheus queries and stores them in CSV-formatted files for further analysis (with `numpy`) and visualization (with `matplotlib`).
-Please see the [results directory](https://github.com/timebertt/masters-thesis-controller-sharding/tree/main/results) in the Master's thesis' repository for the exact measurements taken.

 ## Experiment Setup